LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 Then we use the **Anorm** `SQL` method to create the query.
 The `as` method allows to parse the `ResultSet` using the `task *` parser: it will parse as many task rows as possible and then return a `List[Task]` (since our `task` parser returns a `Task`).

-It's time to complete the implementation:
+It’s time to complete the implementation:

 ```
 def create(label: String) {